hylu-dev/hylu-blog/content/posts/dev/some-more-glsl/index.md

 {{</ shader >}}
 {{</ tiles >}}

 Notice how the shader occasionally glitches positions.
-Because we need to hardcode a value for `PI`, the imprecision causes our sine waves to not line up where we need them to and instead, returning unexpected values at those junctures.
+Because we need to hardcode a value for `PI`, the imprecision causes our sine waves to not line up where we need them to and instead, return unexpected values at those junctures.